medz/spry/docs/guide/app.md

 final app = createSpry();
 ```

-## Registering event handlers
+## Registering middleware

-You can register event handlers to app instance stack use `app.use`:
+You can register middleware to app instance use `app.use`:

 ```dart
 app.use((event) => 'Hello Spry!');